-There are many good reasons to go for the GED test: you will have better chances to find suitable employment or improve your position and the GED diploma will open doors to post-secondary education institutions.
+There are many good reasons to go for the GED test: you will have better chances of finding suitable employment or improving your position, and the GED diploma will open doors to post-secondary education institutions.

 The Alabama GED exam is only offered on a computer, but if you qualify, you no longer have to come to an official GED test center to sit for the exam in person.
 There is now also an online option.
 To register for the GED exam, go to GED.com and create your account at the portal MyGED (or call 1-877-392-6433).

 Applicants don’t need to pay for the whole battery of four tests at once.
 You only need to pay for the subject(s) that you have registered for.
 Among the many advantages of the GED exam is that there is so much flexibility.
 The fee is $30 per subject test if you take the four sub-exams at a test center.
 When taken online, the cost is $36 per subject.

 Additionally, you will go through the process of personal development that will enable you to have a better future.
 In Alabama, you can find many GED programs that will get you all set to take the test confidently.